Mick Kaczorowski

 Michael Kaczorowski (born January 4, 1960), a nine-time nominated and three-time Emmy Award-winning producer and executive producer, is currently the creative director and producer of Bangkok Swagger.
 As executive producer, he is responsible for some of Animal Planet and Discovery's biggest and most iconic hits including Carrier: Fortress at Sea, Raising the Mammoth, and Walking with Prehistoric Beasts.

-Kaczorowski is also responsible for many of Discovery Channel and Animal Planet long running hit series including Meerkat Manor, North Woods Law, River Monsters, Alaskan Bush Family, Wild West Alaska, Buggin with Rude, and American Stuffers.
+Kaczorowski is also responsible for many of Discovery Channel and Animal Planet's long running hit series including Meerkat Manor, North Woods Law, River Monsters, Alaskan Bush Family, Wild West Alaska, Buggin with Rude, and American Stuffers.
 Kaczorowski has worked in Washington D.C. for Discovery Channel, Animal Planet and the National Geographic Society.

 Kaczorowski began his filmmaking career in 1982 working in feature films for Director Robert Altman on Streamers, O.C. and Stiggs and Secret Honor.
 In 1985 Kaczorowski helped launch before it became National Geographic Television, and was a film editor for over 10 years editing over 40 films, earning two Emmy nominations for best editing for Dancing with Stingrays and Ocean Kayakers.
 He edited Discovery Channel's first original production Ivory Wars.

 Kaczorowski joined Discovery Communications in 1994 holding many positions and titles across different Discovery networks.
 Over the next 20 years, he developed, supervised and managed everything from documentary specials and long running series, IMAX movies Wildfire: Feel the Heat, Discovery's first feature film The Leopard Son, Animal Planet's first feature film Meerkat Manor: The Story Begins and Animal Planet's first scripted drama The Whale.
 His production company Bangkok Swagger casts, develops and creates programing around the world for the web, social media and traditional television & cable networks.

 Biography

 Mick grew up in Detroit, Michigan.
 He developed interest in film at a young age.
 His mother encouraged his interest in film by taking him to the cinema weekly.
 Yet, he didn't consider a career in film-making until his college years.
-Mick majored in psychology while attending University of Michigan.
-His career changing decision came after enrolling in the English department film class where he studied the films of Swedish director 'Ingmar Bergman'.
+Mick majored in psychology while attending the University of Michigan.
+His career changing decision came after enrolling in the English department film class where he studied the films of Swedish director Ingmar Bergman.